-Level 1 Level 2 Level 3 - Risks Mitigation Pack Kitchen Cuts from handling sharp knives Buy small boxes for packing knives (RR) Cuts from cracked glasses that break while being packed Discard cracked glass (RA) Transporting alcoholic beverages Give open bottles to Dion or Carlita (RA) Pack Living Room Damage to antique furniture Supervise wrapping and loading personally (RR) and require movers to insure against damage (RT) Lose parts while taking apart the entertainment centre Buy a box of large freezer bags with a marker to bag and label parts (RR) Packing Break most valuable electronics - TV, DVD, Tuner, Speakers Buy boxes of the right size with sufficient bubble wrap (RR) Broken mirror Buy or rent a mirror box with Styrofoam blacks at each corner (RR) Pack bedroom Lose prescription drugs or pack them where they cannot be found quickly Separate prescription drugs from transportation in the car (RA) Pack Remaining Items Damage to house plants Ask Carlita to care for them and bring them with her in the van when she visits in exchange for half of them (RS) Transportation of flammable liquids from charcoal grill Give to Dion or Carlita (RA) Legend: RA - Risk Avoidance; RS- Risk Sharing; RR - Risk Reduction; RT - Risk Transfer
+Legend: RA: Risk Aviodan ice RS: Risk Sharing RR: F Risk Reduction RT: Risk Transfer Level 1 Level 2 Level 3 - Risks Mitigation Cuts from handling sharp knives Buy small boxes for packing knives (RR Pack Kitchen Cuts from cracked glasses that break while being packed Discard cracked glass (RA) Transporting alcoholic beverages Give open bottles to Dion or Carltia (RA Pack Living Room Damage to antique furniture Supervise wrapping and loading personally (RR) and require movers to insure against damage (RT) Lose parts while taking apart the entertainment center Buy box of large freezer bags with a marker to bag and label parts (RR) Packing Buy boxes of the right size with sufficient bubble wrap (RR) Buy or rent a mirror-box with styrofoam blacks at each corner (RR) Pack Bedroom Lose perscription drugs or pack them where they cannot be found quickly Buy small boxes for packing knives (RR) Discard cracked glass (RA) Give open bottles to Dion or Carttia (RA) Supervise wrapping and loading personally (RR) and require movers to insure against damage (RT) Buy box of large freezer bags with a marker to bag and label parts (RR) Buy boxes of the right size with sufficient bubble wrap (RR) Buy or rent a mirror-box with styrofoam Damage to house plants Pack Remaining Items Transportation of flammable liquids from charcoal grill Give to Dion or Carlita (RA)

-Table 9.2 Risk Breakdown Structure (RBS) for Packing John's Apartment
+Figure 9-4: Risk Breakdown Structure (RBS) for Packing John's Apartment

 John decides to ask Dion and Carlita for their help during their first planning meeting to identify risks, rate their impact and likelihood, and suggest mitigation plans.
 They concentrate on the packing phase of the move.
-They fill out a table of risks, as shown in Table 9.2.
+They fill out a table of risks, as shown in Figure 9-4.